jtmr05/CP-Project/README.md

 # CP-Project

-Program Calculation project made in the context of the subject of Program Calculation on Minho University.
+Program Calculus project made in the context of the subject of Program Calculus @ Minho University.

 Made by: